Noob24u/SQL/pricing-analytics/README.md

 profitable on Amazon" instead of leaving that as a manual spreadsheet exercise on top of the order-line detail.

-Brand names are anonymized as `brand1` (consistent with the Supply Chain project) — this project only covers brand1's Amazon channel; brand2's Amazon data wasn't part of what this project was built from.
+Brand names are anonymized as `brand1`

 ## Problem this solves